Table of Contents

 How Do Patreon vs YouTube Memberships Fees Compare at $1K, $5K, and $10K?

 At $1,000 per month, the gap is $170.
 Noticeable but survivable.
 At $5,000 per month, YouTube’s cut costs you $850 more than Patreon — enough to cover rent in most cities.
-At $10,000 per month, you are handing YouTube $1,700 more than you would give Patreon.
+At $10,000 per month, you are handing YouTube $1,700 more per month than Patreon takes.
 Over a year, that is $20,400 in extra fees.

 What Do You Own vs. What Do You Rent?

-The creator economy is projected to reach $528 billion by 2030, and the creators who will capture the most value are those who own their audience data, payment relationships, and distribution channels — not those renting them from a platform.
+According to research from EmailToolTester, creators lose 20-40% of paid supporters when migrating between platforms.
+That migration cost is the hidden fee both platforms count on.
+The creator economy is projected to reach $528 billion by 2030, and the creators capturing the most value are those who own their audience data and payment relationships outright.

 When Should You Use YouTube Memberships?